innaky/out-spaces/README.markdown

 # Out-Spaces

 * Rename the filenames of a directory, deleting spaces and joining the name.
 * Adding prefix or sufix for the filenames of a directory.
 * Adding prefix or sufix using a filter for file type of a directory.
+* Replace any letter of the filename.
+* Delete any letter of the filename.

 ## Usage

-### Delete any letter
+### *Delete* any letter

 For delete any letter, util for delete unicode characters